damnlie/hypernode.github.io/_posts/2014-02-13-preview-instructions.md

 - ☐  Test common tasks in the admin backend (ie, add product)
 - ☐  Test import/export procedures
 - ☐  Test custom administrative procedures

+_Important_: Before go live

+- ☐  Do you have a historical backup of the database?
+- ☐  Do you have (need) a historical backup of your files or can you redeploy from Git?